jasonm23/OldEmacsFodder/_posts/2012-07-03-jadedragon-theme.md

-The one theme I have stuck with most often, when I'm not going [all orange](http://jasonm23.github.com/EmacsFodder/Emacs/2012/07/02/tangerine-theme) is this one, Jade Dragon, it's a dark theme, with cool tones, greens, shaeds of turquiose and blues, but rather than get all lyrical about it, or try and convince you it's scientifically proven to improve your coding experience, I'll just put some screen-shots here.
+The one theme I have stuck with most often, when I'm not going [all orange](http://jasonm23.github.com/EmacsFodder/Emacs/2012/07/02/tangerine-theme) is this one, Jade Dragon, it's a dark theme, with cool color tones, blues, greens and shades of turquiose.
+Anyway, rather than get overly lyrical, or try to convince you it's scientifically proven to improve your coding experience, I'll just put some screen-shots here.

 ### markdown